GDC-ConsumerEdge/parameter-store/README.md

 Artifact Registry repository.

-**Commit Migrations (commit-migrations)**: Clones the application's Git repository, copies the newly generated migration files from /workspace into it, and then commits and pushes these files to a new branch in the remote Git repository.
+**Commit Migrations (commit-migrations)**: Clones the application's Git repository, copies the newly generated migration files from `/workspace` into it, and then commits and pushes these files to a new branch in the remote Git repository.

 ## Operate Parameter Store

-* After initial deployment, there is no user configuration for EPS if Terraform `superusers` variable was set
+* After initial deployment there is no user configuration for EPS if Terraform `superusers` variable was set
-* All the following users will be assigned with minimum permissions, i.e. they can just log in system but not do anything else
+* All other users will initially have minimum permissions, allowing them to log into the system but not perform other actions.
-* The superuser will be responsible to assign permission to users.
-But users must log in **at least once** so that the superuser can see them in the system.
+* The superuser will assign permissions to users.
+    * Users may log in **at least once** so that the superuser can see them in the system.
+    * Alternatively, the superuser may prepopulate users based on user identity information.
+Please refer to [users-and-permissions.md](docs/users-and-permissions.md) for more information.

 ## Data Loading

 EPS can support data loading while running in Cloud SQL.
 Terraform sets up EPS infrastructure to deploy Cloud SQL with fully private networking, making it impossible to access as an operator without resorting to creative hacks.
 To make this less challenging, there is an optional data loading mechanism using Cloud Build and private workers, which is temporarily provisioned in the EPS network with access to Cloud SQL via a private networking path.

 ### Terraform

-The Terraform folder contains optional [resources](examples/terraform/opt-gcb-data-loader.tf) to stand up infrastructure for a
-Cloud Build data loader pipeline.
-If you do not want these resources, you should comment out or delete the resources in this folder.
+The Terraform folder contains optional [resources](examples/terraform/opt-gcb-data-loader.tf) to stand up infrastructure for a Cloud Build data loader pipeline.
+If you do not want these [resources](examples/terraform/opt-gcb-data-loader.tf), you should comment out or delete the resources in this folder.
 In addtion to this file, there are references to these resources elsewhere — search the folder for TODO lines related to the data loader and remove them.

 ### How Does Data Loading Work?